25 STEM Activities Easy Enough for Preschoolers

 19. Make Seed Bombs

 Inch by inch, row by row, somebody make this garden grow!
 Seed bombs are a fun lesson in mixing proportions, plus kids get a cool finished product, which is always satisfying.
-Check out this simple recipe.
+Check out a cool recipe for making wildflower seed bombs.

 Ready to make water walk to create a rainbow?